trigram-mrp/fractureiser/docs/users.md

 stage0 of fractureiser, check the [Am I Infected?](#am-i-infected) section and overall exercise extreme caution downloading anything mod related for now.

+#### How widespread was the infection?

+CurseForge is reporting infected files were downloaded roughly 6,000 times for the entire infection period.
+Quote from CF's Discord announcement:
+> Just to give perspective, this accounts to about 0.015% of CurseForge’s daily downloads
+> for Minecraft.

+#### Did someone want to spoil the 1.20 release event?

+It appears to be a coincidence - this malware campaign was active for quite a while before being widely uncovered the morning-of the 1.20 release.

+## Technical FAQ

 #### Can fractureiser escape VMs (Virtual Machines)?

 **No.**